 Trail running socks

 If you want to give a traditional gift, but with a twist – we suggest a pair of trail running socks!
-Good running socks are never cheap, so it’s always nice to receive a fresh new pair that you’ll get to wear and love over miles and miles.
+Good running socks are never cheap, so it’s nice to receive a fresh new pair that you’ll get to wear and love over miles and miles.
+Socks are one of the best gifts for trail runners because we ‘run’ through them so quickly, what with all the dirt and grit we endure.

 We love Stance running socks because they have SO many fun designs to choose from and they are super comfy for wearing on trail or road runs.
 We particularly like the tab style which just show a nice little reflective tab at the back.
 Here are some examples of the tab socks: